BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 As a next step, we calculate luminosity upper limits for sources with known redshifts (Fig.~\ref{fig:ul_lum_z_log}).
 The exposure times, fluxes and luminosity limits are all listed in the BLAZE catalog.
 At low redshifts, \textit{BCU}s in particular are abundant.
 We also observe \textit{FSRQ}s at higher redshifts than \textit{BLL}s as previously seen in Sect.~\ref{subsec:lums}.
 The dashed-dotted line in Fig.~\ref{fig:ul_lum_z_log}, which corresponds to a flux of $F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} = 1\times10^{-14}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$, indicates that the lower luminosity population is missed due to the sensitivity limit of \textit{eROSITA}.

-Similar to Fig.~\ref{fig:eRO_LAT}, we compare the X-ray upper limits to $\gamma$-ray fluxes in Fig.~\ref{fig:gamma_xray_ul}.
-The majority of non-detections correspond to \textit{BCU}s, found at lower $\gamma$-ray fluxes than detected sources.
+Similarly to Fig.~\ref{fig:eRO_LAT}, we compare the X-ray upper limits to $\gamma$-ray fluxes in Fig.~\ref{fig:gamma_xray_ul}.
+The majority of nondetections correspond to \textit{BCU}s, found at lower $\gamma$-ray fluxes than detected sources.
 Of the undetected blazars with a counterpart in the 4LAC catalog, the majority are LSPs (265\,objects), ISPs and HSPs are less prominent (76 and 29, respectively).
-LSPs are expected to exhibit harder spectra, which hints at a potential bias towards softer and more high peaked objects, which are easier to detect.
+LSPs are expected to exhibit harder spectra, which hints at a potential bias toward softer and more high peaked objects, which are easier to detect.
 It is likely that all these sources were missed in eRASS1 due to being faint.

-These results tell us that subsequent all-sky survey releases by \textit{eROSITA} will have higher detection rates than the BlazEr1 catalog, as the faintness of the sources represents one of the main limitations for our catalog.
+These results indicate that subsequent all-sky survey releases by \textit{eROSITA} will have higher detection rates than the BlazEr1 catalog, as the faintness of the sources represents one of the main limitations for our catalog.